top of page

 In 2016, with the objective of bringing back the Indigenous sandal, to inspire local business and sustainable design, UK based company Vivobarefoot launched a Kickstarter crowdfunding campaign called “The Original San-dal.”
 Donors pledged funds and received in return a pair of sandals in their size.

 Sandal production used to be directly linked to consumption: Local cobblers took exact measurements by tracing each foot’s shape on tanned eland skin, and then created a unique pair.
 This system fit with the immediate-return systems of hunter gatherer communities, whereby people obtain a direct return from their labor straight away; delayed reimbursement and large quantities of products thus conflict with such traditional egalitarian societies.

-But crowdfunding is more in line with the traditional way of supporting sandal production.
+Crowdfunding is more in line with the traditional way of supporting sandal production.
 Orders are given in small batches of 100 pairs, and each pair is made for a specific person.
 No overstock is created and there are no marginal costs, so a single pair costs as much as each pair in a batch.
+The original sandal positions the knots of the laces under the sole, which is only suitable for sandy environments.
+A decision was made to add an extra sole to the original sandal, and use a stitch that connects the insole to the outsole.
+With these and other simple design interventions, the sandal was made suitable

 !Aice, N!ani, Komtsa working on the San-dals in the Nyae Nyae Conservancy, March 2018